meliao/osdc_support/console.rst

         allowfullscreen="true" width="480"
         height="385"></embed></object></p>

-Using the OSDC - Launching and Instance
+Using the OSDC - Launching an Instance
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. raw:: html